-The agile community is energized by new ideas and as a result, has been accepting of this Drum-Talk series, both here and other conferences.
+The Agile community is energized by new ideas and as a result, has been accepting of this Drum-Talk series, both here and at other conferences.
 For this I am thankful.

 Have you been playing music for a while?

 Yes.
 From garage bands to smoky dives in the San Fernando Valley, to big bands in LA, to Dorsey (ghost) band tours, to the Lighthouse in Hermosa Beach this coming Saturday.
 The first time I sat down and created something that resembled music with other people, I was hooked.
 You cannot get to the result without each other and it is a great space to be in.